-We and our partners at Pagabo and Social Profit Calculator, have been recognised for our attitudes to flexible working that set us as front runners in the construction industry, which will be further facilitated by our move to new premises to accompany a new way of working post-pandemic.
+We and our partners at Pagabo and Loop, have been recognised for our attitudes to flexible working that set us as front runners in the construction industry, which will be further facilitated by our move to new premises to accompany a new way of working post-pandemic.

 Like many other businesses, both in Hull and across the country, the major change has been balancing working from home with working from the company office.
 This has led to discussions on what facilities are needed to be added or adapted, and which are no longer required for a modern way of working, all of which has been incorporated in the designs for our new offices in central Hull.

 The former HSBC building on Whitefriargate is set to be home to us, and create a thriving home for creative, digital and tech businesses.
 The refurbished building will feature individual and shared workspaces, excellent broadband connectivity, meeting room facilities suitable for video conferencing and podcast sound booths.

 Gerard Toplass, our executive chairman of the three companies, said: “The pandemic has been a humbling period for all of us, but one of the reminders it has given us is that our employees will always be our greatest asset and we respect that everyone’s preferences are unique.
 We must continue to facilitate flexible working conditions that will allow individuals to lead fulfilling professional and personal lives – something we urge other businesses to remember are not mutually exclusive.

 “We have to also ensure that we are adapting to meet the expectations around flexible working.
 We know that it is more important to most employees than ever before – and especially so for younger team members.
 These people are ultimately the future of our workforce, so it is crucial that we meet their expectations to keep the talent we need, where we need it.